hyperledger/fabric/docs/source/gossip.rst

 messages are cryptographically signed, malicious peers can never impersonate other peers, as they lack a signing key authorized by a root certificate authority (CA).

-In addition to the automatic forwarding of received messages, a state reconciliation process synchronizes **world state** across peers on each channel.
-Each peer continually pulls blocks from other peers on the channel, in order to repair its own state if discrepancies are identified.
-Because fixed connectivity is not required to maintain gossip-based data dissemination, the process reliably provides data consistency and integrity to the shared ledger, including tolerance for node crashes.

 Because channels are segregated, peers on one channel cannot message or share information on any other channel.
 Though any peer can belong